-We sure this Network will be a core organization in promoting the Decade through the implementation of various projects one of which is the information exchange and sharing.
+We are sure this NGO Network will be a core organization in promoting the Decade through the implementation of various projects including information sharing.

-RNN hopes that this handbook will be useful and will contribute to the achievement of the goals of "Full Participation and Equality" in our region and "Towards a Society for ALL".
+JSRPD hopes that this handbook will be useful and will contribute to the achievement of the goals of "Full Participation and Equality" in our region and "Toward a Society for All".